Wataru0412/reghcss/README.md

 # reghcss

-styling article to GitHub like.
+component library to create GitHub like article.

+## how to use

+install package

 ```
 npm install @sadness.ojisan/reghcss
 ```

+pass html(string) as props

 ```tsx
 import * as React from "react";